 The progress of fancier vehicles was set in motion, and even the Great Depression would not stop it…

-Accurate 1920s Costume Ideas for a Classic Car Show
+Accurate 1920s Costume Ideas for an Antique Car Show

 Bootlegger / Moonshine Runner